CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

   It is there if you only need to build the image and then deploy it in a custom way.
   For example to a managed cluster (Kubernetes, etc).

-  (**EPFL note:** _Use this option for deploying on the RunAI Kubernetes Cluster)
+  (**EPFL note:** _Use this option for deploying on the RunAI Kubernetes Cluster_)

 For local deployments follow the instructions below.

-For managed cluster deployments, EPFL RunAI cluster users should refer to the `./EPFL_runai_setup/README.md`.
+For managed cluster deployments, EPFL RunAI cluster users should refer to the `./EPFL-runai-setup/README.md`.
 Other users can get inspiration from it too, otherwise we leave it to you to deploy on your managed cluster.

+### Running locally with Docker Compose

 **Prerequisites**